DCU-NLG/dcu-nlg.github.io/_posts/papers/2023-04-21-towards-a-consensus-taxonomy-for-annotating-errors-in-automatically-generated-text.md

 ---
-title: Towards a Consensus Taxonomy for Annotating Errors in Automatically Generated Text
+title: Towards a consensus taxonomy for annotating errors in automatically generated text
-venue: Proceedings of the 14th International Conference on Recent Advances in …, 2023
+venue: Proceedings of the 14th international conference on recent advances in …, 2023
 names: R Huidrom, A Belz
 tags: ''
 link: